elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We must do several things to ensure that a cookie is transferred and set securely.
 First, we must use the HTTPS protocol to secure our documents.
 By default, if we set a cookie at http://site.com, it also appears at https://site.com and vice versa.
 Cookies are domain-based; they do not distinguish between the protocols.
 We must take the additional step to implement the secure attribute when setting the cookie.
 With this option, if https://site.com sets a cookie, then it does not appear when the same site is accessed by HTTP, as http://site.com.
-So, if a cookie has sensitive content that should never get sent over unencrypted HTTP, the secure flag is the right thing.
+So, if a cookie has sensitive content that we should not transfer over un-encrypted HTTP, the secure flag is the right thing.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />